- Notifications and Following

 Specifies a group of people who will receive notifications

 - Project Members: all people from the selected Projects in specific roles

 - Assigned Users: all people assigned to the selected entity types in specific roles

 - Newly Assigned Users: means only the latest assigned user with a specific role.
 Available for 'User Assigned' action only.

-- Assigned teams: all the people from the teams assigned to entity
+- Assigned teams: all the people from the teams assigned to an entity

-- Owners: the person that is the owner of an entity
+- Creators: the person that created an entity

 - Requesters: all the people assigned as Requester.
 The option is available for Request entity type only.